A short course by a master teacher and world-famous Biblical scholar

 - Tracing the Last Days of Jesus: The Latest Archaeological Evidence

-Dr. James D. Tabor, chair of the department of religious studies at the University of North Carolina at Charlotte, is professor of Christian origins and ancient Judaism.
+Dr. James D. Tabor is professor of Christian origins and ancient Judaism at the University of North Carolina at Charlotte.
 Since earning his Ph.D. at the University of Chicago in 1981, Tabor has combined his work on ancient texts with extensive field work in archaeology in Israel and Jordan.
 Tabor has also been heavily involved in the recent "Jesus Family Tomb" controversy.
 His latest book is The Jesus Dynasty: A New Historical Investigation of Jesus, His Royal Family, and the Birth of Christianity (Simon & Schuster, 2007).